ckeditor/ckeditor4-docs/guides/dev/issues_readme/README.md

 Before you file a new ticket, make sure your issue has not been reported yet.
 Use the [search page](https://dev.ckeditor.com/search) to check it.

-There is a chance that we have already fixed your issue, so you should also test it on our last "Nightly Build": <http://nightly.ckeditor.com/demo>
+CKEditor is in active development, so there is a chance that we have already fixed your issue in the current code base.
+You should thus also test it on our last **Nightly Build**: <http://nightly.ckeditor.com/>

 ## Reporting Issues